jenkins-infra/plugin-site/CONTRIBUTING.md

 ## Run locally

-Supposedly the necessary environment variables have been set with a `.env` file.
 You can simply copy and paste the following in a `.env` file placed at the root of this directory:

 ```shell
 GATSBY_ALGOLIA_APP_ID=HF9WKP9QU1